Immaraju/Personalized-Book-Recommender/README.md

 📌 Project Overview

 The primary objective of this project is to develop a book recommendation system based on historical data to provide personalized book suggestions.
-The system aims to enhance the reading experience of users by recommending books that align closely with their preferences and interests.
+It aims to enhance the reading experiences of users by recommending books that align closely with their preferences and interests.

+Project Link

+You can try the live application here: https://immaraju-personalized-book-recommender-app-foexfr.streamlit.app/ in readme

+📊 Dataset

+The project utilizes a book dataset obtained from Kaggle, which contains information about books, user ratings, and interactions.

 🚀 Technologies Used

-Python – Data processing and model development
+Python: Data processing and model building

-Jupyter Notebook – Data analysis and experimentation
+Jupyter Notebook: Data analysis and model training

-Pandas – Data manipulation and preprocessing
+Pandas: Data manipulation and processing

-Cosine Similarity – To find the similarity between books

-Pickle – Model serialization for efficient deployment
+Cosine Similarity: Used to measure book similarity

+Pickle: Saves the trained recommendation model

-Streamlit – To create an interactive web application
+Streamlit: Develops an interactive web application

-📊 Dataset

-The book dataset used in this project is obtained from Kaggle.
-It contains information such as:

-Book titles, authors, and genres

-User ratings and interactions

-Book popularity metrics

 🛠️ Project Workflow